oscarotero/simple-crud/README.md

 $comments = $db->comments->selectBy($posts);
 ```

-`selectBy` has more arguments to provide WHERE, ORDER BY and LIMIT clauses:
+`selectBy` has more arguments to define WHERE, ORDER BY and LIMIT clauses:

 ```php
 //Select a post: